 1. Introduction

 Researchers have discovered systematic cross-regional differences in many fundamental preferences, such as risk preference Hsee and Weber (1999), trust (Bohnet et al., 2010; Zhang and Ke, 2002) and collectivism-individualism (Talhelm et al., 2014; Van de Vliert et al., 2013).
-The regional variation in preferences is a major contributor to regional disparities in economic behaviors as well as economic development.
+The regional variation in preferences is a major contributor to regional disparities in behaviors as well as economic development.
 An important question raised by such findings is that how do such differences arise?
-Are economic preferences and behaviors inherited?
-Does genetic variation account for differences in economic preferences and behaviors?
+Are preferences and behaviors inherited?
+Does genetic variation account for differences in preferences and behaviors?
 These questions are fundamental for our understanding of individual behavior as well as regional economic development.
 Nonetheless, existing literature has not offered much systematic evidence on them.

-This paper asks whether genetic variation can help explain cross-regional heterogeneity in economic preference as well as related economic behaviors.
-We examine the effect of genetic distance on variation in economic preferences among regions.
-We also test the effect of genetic distance on differences in economic behaviors.
-We focus on four economic preferences as well as related economic behaviors: risk preference, time preference, trust, and collectivism-individualism, because they are the most representative and fundamental preferences in economics, which have profound effects on economic development.
+This paper asks whether genetic variation can help explain cross-regional heterogeneity in preference as well as related behaviors.
+We focus on three categories of preferences as well as related behaviors: risk preference, time preference and social preference , because they are the most representative and fundamental preferences in economics, which have profound effects on economic development.
 For example, risk preference and individualism predict innovative behaviors, such as entrepreneurship (Hvide and Panos, 2014; Wu and Knott, 2006).
-Time preference and risk preference affect saving and investment behaviors, which are important determinants of cross-sectional variation in wealth accumulation (Cronqvist and Siegel, 2015; Friedman, 1953).Trust and collectivism are highly correlated with cooperative or prosocial behaviors, such as charity donation and social network (Allik and Realo, 2004; Kashif et al., 2015).
+Time preference and risk preference affect saving and investment behaviors, which are important determinants of cross-sectional variation in wealth accumulation (Cronqvist and Siegel, 2015; Friedman, 1953).Social preferences like trust and collectivism are highly correlated with cooperative or prosocial behaviors, such as charity donation and social network (Allik and Realo, 2004; Kashif et al., 2015).